Cyclic Analytic 2-isometry of Finite Rank and Cauchy Dual Subnormality Problem: Introduction and Preliminaries

 \item {\bf Dirichlet-type spaces : } For a finite positive Borel measure $\mu$ on unit circle $\mathbb{T}$, the Dirichlet-type space $D(\mu)$ is defined by

-Here, $P_\mu(z)$ is the Poisson integral for measure $\mu$ given by $\displaystyle\int_{\mathbb{T}}\displaystyle\frac{1-|z|^2}{|z-\zeta|^2}d\mu(\zeta)$, $dA$ denotes the normalised Lebesgue area measure on the open unit disc $\mathbb{D}$ and Hol$(\mathbb{D})$ denotes the set of all holomorphic functions on $\mathbb{D}$.
-The space $D(\mu)$ is a reproducing kernel Hilbert space and multiplication by the coordinate function $z$ turns out to be a bounded linear operator (refer \cite{aleman1993}) on $\mathbb D(\mu)$.
-A celebrated result of \cite{richter1991} gives a characterization of cyclic, analytic $2$-isometry.
-Indeed, a cyclic, analytic $2$-isometry can be represented as multiplication by $z$ on a Dirichlet-type space $D(\mu)$ for some finite positive Borel measure $\mu$ on unit circle $\mathbb{T}$. (refer \cite{dirichlet_sp2014}, Definition 7.1.1)
+Here, $P_\mu(z)$ is the Poisson integral for measure $\mu$ given by $\displaystyle\int_{\mathbb{T}}\displaystyle\frac{1-|z|^2}{|z-\zeta|^2}d\mu(\zeta)$,\\ $dA$ denotes the normalised Lebesgue area measure on the open unit disc $\mathbb{D}$ and Hol$(\mathbb{D})$ denotes the set of all holomorphic functions on $\mathbb{D}$.
+The space $D(\mu)$ is a reproducing kernel Hilbert space and multiplication by the coordinate function $z$ turns out to be a bounded linear operator (refer \cite{aleman1993}) on $D(\mu)$.
+For an elaborate discussion on Dirichlet type spaces the reader may also consult \cite{dirichlet_sp2014}.
+S. Richter described a model for a cyclic, analytic $2$-isometry\cite{richter1991}.
+Indeed, a cyclic, analytic $2$-isometry is unitarily equivalent to multiplication operator $M_z$ on a Dirichlet-type space $D(\mu)$ for some finite, positive Borel measure $\mu$ on unit circle $\mathbb{T}$.

 The study of Dirichlet type spaces by way of identifying such a space with a de Branges-Rovnyak space was initiated by D. Sarason.
-This association has been further strengthened in recent years in the works of \cite{cgr2022, sarason97, cgr2010}.
+This association has been further strengthened in recent years in the works of \cite{cgr2022, sarason97, cgr2010, kellay2015}.
 The identification of a Dirichlet space as a de Branges-Rovnyak space allows one to compute the reproducing kernel for the Dirichlet space. \\ Here, we include a brief description of de Branges-Rovnyak space for a ready reference. \\

 \item {\bf de Branges-Rovnyak spaces:} \\For complex, separable Hilbert spaces $\cal U$, $\cal V$, let $\cal B(U,V)$ denote the Banach space of all bounded linear transformations from $\cal U$ to $\cal V$.
 The {\bf Schur class} $S(\cal U,V)$ is given by